 In 1990 Jonathan co-founded Eidolon: The Journal of Australian Science Fiction and Fantasy, and worked on it as co-editor and co-publisher until 1999.
 He was also co-publisher of Eidolon Books which published Robin Pen’s The Secret Life of Rubber-Suit Monsters, Howard Waldrop‘s Going Home Again, Storm Constantine‘s The Thorn Boy, and Terry Dowling‘s Blackwater Days.

 In 1997 Jonathan moved to Oakland, California to work for Locus: The Newspaper of the Science Fiction Field as an assistant editor.
 He wrote a regular review column for the magazine until March 1998 when he returned to Australia.
 In early 1999 Jonathan resumed reviewing and editorial work for Locus, and was later promoted to Reviews Editor (January 2002 – present).
 Other reviews have appeared in Eidolon, Eidolon: SF Online, and Foundation.
-Jonathan has won the Aurealis Award, the Aurealis Convenor’s Award for Excellence, the William Atheling Jr Award for Criticism and Review, the Australian National Science Fiction Convention’s “Ditmar Award“, and the Peter McNamara Achievement Award.
+Jonathan has won the World Fantasy Award, the Aurealis Award, the Aurealis Convenor’s Award for Excellence, the William Atheling Jr Award for Criticism and Review, the Australian National Science Fiction Convention’s “Ditmar Award“, and the Peter McNamara Achievement Award.

 In 1999 Jonathan founded The Coode Street Press (currently inactive), which published the one-shot review ‘zine The Coode Street Review of Science Fiction and co-published Terry Dowling’s Antique Futures.

-A ten-time Hugo Award nominee, Jonathan won the World Fantasy Award in 2010 for his work as an editor, and his anthologies have won the Locus Award for Best Anthology three times (2008, 2010, 2013) and the Aurealis Award four times.
+A twelve-time Hugo Award nominee, Jonathan won the World Fantasy Award in 2010 for his work as an editor, and his anthologies have won the Locus Award for Best Anthology three times (2008, 2010, 2013) and the Aurealis Award four times.

 As a freelance editor, Jonathan has edited or co-edited more than forty anthologies, and seventeen single-author story collections which have been published in Australia, the United Kingdom, and the United States.
+He also works as a consulting editor for Tor.com.

 Jonathan currently produces and co-hosts the Coode Street Podcast with Gary K. Wolfe (May 2010-present), which has been nominated for the British Science Fiction Award, the Ditmar Award, and the Hugo Award, and the Coode Street Roundtable with Ian Mond and James Bradley.